Research Innovation Hub / Research Methodology

 Module 02 Complete

-You've covered all four core topics: research questions, conceptual frameworks, hypothesis formulation, and variable identification.
+You have covered all four core topics: research question types and formulation, the FINER evaluation criteria, theoretical and conceptual frameworks, hypothesis formulation, and variable identification and operationalisation.
 You are now equipped to construct a rigorous, well-grounded research design.